 To get the web application up within the shortest time possible, I recommended a software which helps to generate codes based on a database structure.

-Previously I wrote about one such software which is capable of doing just that.
+Previously I wrote about one such software that is capable of doing just that.
 The desktop app is AppGini.

 To quickly see an output generated via this software, check out their online demo.

 Some of the features that you see on the online demo are only available on their paid version.
-However the free version allows you to create a CRUD PHP web application in it’s simplest form and I will be walking you though the creation process.
+However, the free version allows you to create a CRUD PHP web application in it’s simplest form and I will be walking you through the creation process.

 Firstly you’ll need to download PHP Generator for MySQL.